The Merry Nibelung

 Middle Row (L to R)- Brendan O'Brien, Teresa D'Amoco, Allison Hymel, Joseph Demarest, Kristina Moore

-Back Row (L to R) Chloe Rotman, Gabrielle Kramer, Derien Andes, Mary Punshon, A. Scott Bullitt,
+Back Row (L to R) Chloe Rotman, Gabrielle Kramer, Derien Andes, Mary Punshon, A. Scotyt Bullitt,

 Dominic Galluzo, Thomas Faracco, Kara Heintz, Anne Hagan

-Bredan O'Brien, Teresa D'Amico, Lis Stevens, Allison Hymel,
+Bredan O'Brien, Teresa D'Amico, ELizabeth Stevens, Allison Hymel,

 Joseph Demarest, Kristina Moore, Edward Albert